Skip to content

 Ireland has produced many famous authors, and they are all noteworthy.
-Among those celebrated brilliant minds, there are many successful authors from Derry.
-Derry is the 4th largest city in Ireland, therefore, it is no surprise that this city has produced many famous faces.
+Among those celebrated brilliant minds are many successful authors from Derry.
+Derry is the fourth largest city in Ireland, so it is no surprise that it has produced many famous faces.
 Here are just a few of the many famous authors Derry has produced.

 Please welcome our Successful authors from Derry: